 On behalf of everyone in the Department, I would like to offer you a warm welcome to POLIS and to Cambridge.
 We very much hope you will have a rich and exciting time here: intellectually stimulating and personally rewarding.
 POLIS is a fast growing department within an old and very well established university.
 POLIS has been in existence since 2009, when it was created out of the Centre of International Studies and the Department of Politics as well as a number of other Centres (African Studies, Development Studies, Latin American Studies, and South Asian Studies).
-We moved into our new home, the Alison Richard Building, in 2012 and the Centre for Gender Studies joined us in 2014.
+We moved into our new home, the Alison Richard Building, in 2012, the Centre for Gender Studies joined us in 2014, while the Bennett Institute for Public Policy was established in 2018.
 Cambridge University and some of its colleges have been around for many hundreds of years longer than that.
 We hope to offer you the best of both worlds - the dynamism of the new and the experience of the old - and we would encourage you to take advantage of the many opportunities that POLIS and Cambridge have to offer.

 Arriving in a new academic environment can be a bewildering experience, but we will try to help you feel at home.
 The academics will ensure that you understand the nature of the work required, to this end please do set up a meeting with your Supervisor as soon as possible.
 Whether you are a PhD student or taking a course within the MPhil programme, research design and the appropriate training needed to support it are an important part of what we offer.
 Your Supervisor will help you to plan the best way forward with your research.
 Our administrative staff are dedicated to helping you to get to know how things works and what is expected of you, including the important deadlines.
-We are a relatively small outfit running a wide variety of courses and programmes, so please be understanding of the demands placed on our staff.
-Aside from the academics working as directors of the various degree programmes, there are Student Representatives who can also convey to us any concerns that you might have.
+We are a relatively small outfit running a wide variety of courses and programmes, so please be understanding of the demands placed on our staff, especially with the challenges of the pandemic.
+Aside from the academics working as directors of the various degree programmes, there are student representatives who can also convey to us any concerns that you might have.
 You will all be members of a College and your Colleges will be able to help you adjust and adapt during your time in Cambridge.